Skip to main content

 Key Takeaways

-The SDK pattern:
+The multi-workflow SDK pattern:

-4. Start services
+5. Start services

 7. Shutdown gracefully